rdwrome/343fa24/01introtostrudel/README.md

 - strudel: under development, best when starting, QUITE powerful but you can't play well with others
 - [estuary: less powerful than strudel but you can play with others](https://estuary.mcmaster.ca/), not covered in this class but you can do it!
 - tidal cycles: MOST POWERFUL (but needs a lot to get going)
-- all three of these environments there is a way to run hydra
+- in all three of these environments there is a way to run hydra
+- tidal cycles is a haskell wrapper for supercollider, fyi

 ### mini-notation comparison
 ```